How Do Wellness Programs Increase Productivity in the Workplace?

 Getting a flu shot can prevent the flu and associated lost productive time.
 A flu shot is relatively easy to get, inexpensive, and can prevent presenteeism.

 This is just one example of how a worksite can implement an employee health management strategy that maintains employee health and improves productivity.
-Employee health management or wellness programs can have a direct impact on presenteeism and are the best practical solution to curb the hidden costs of presenteeism.
+Employee health management or wellness programs can have a direct impact on presenteeism and are the best practical solution to curb the hidden costs of presenteeism and increase productivity.

 There is ample evidence that properly implemented worksite wellness programs can improve employee health and productivity.
 The evidence that these programs can also reduce employee presenteeism is growing.